oracle-livelabs/converged/microservices-ords-security/apigw/apigw.md

 ## Overview

-This task show how to setup an API Gateway, the OCI service that will be between the REST client and ORDS/ADB-S, to provide request rate limitation and protection on ORDS access.
+This task shows how to setup an API Gateway, the OCI service that will be between the REST client and ORDS/ADB-S, to provide request rate limitation and protection on ORDS access.

 ### Objectives